farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Events.md

 ### IdRegistryEvent

-Emit when an onchain event occurs in the IdRegistry which registers or transfers an fid.
+Emit when an onchain event occurs in the IdRegistry which registers or transfers a fid.

 | Name            | Type                        | Description                                              |
 | --------------- | --------------------------- | -------------------------------------------------------- |